I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

 The buyer has the money (i.e. Proof of Funds).

-Have direct access to the client (e.g., buyer, seller, or decision-maker).
+Have direct access to the client (e.g., seller, buyer, decision-maker).

 Minimise the circumvention risk: